-Tag action: Cheese will change to resemble the leader, enabling the leader to use Cream's Chao Attack.
-While in the air, it will do the same, but will also give your jump height a slight boost.
+Tag Action: Cheese will change to resemble the leader, enabling the leader to use Cream's Chao Attack.
+While in the air, it will do the same, but will also give the player's jump height a slight boost.

 Amy has no outstanding characteristics, aside from her hammer, and has no bearing on what type designation a team is given.

-Tag action: On the ground, Amy will use her hammer to propel you into the air.
-This is similar to Tails' tag action, only you are not given horizontal velocity at the start.
-While in the air, Amy will also use the hammer, however the vertical distance is not as strong as on the ground; however, your character is made to spin, so this move has its uses.
+Tag Action: On the ground, Amy will use her hammer to propel the player into the air.
+This is similar to Tails' tag action, only the player is not given horizontal velocity at the start.
+While in the air, Amy will also use the hammer, however the vertical distance is not as strong as on the ground; however, the player's character is made to spin, so this move has its uses.

-Sonic and Dr. Eggman are forced to team up in the Extra Zone, Nonagression, when G-merl steals the power of the Chaos Emeralds.
+Sonic and Dr. Eggman are forced to team up in the Extra Zone, Nonaggression, when Gemerl steals the power of the Chaos Emeralds.
 Any partner that Sonic uses to access the zone is automatically replaced by Eggman.
 Eggman does not affect the team type, which remains as Speed.

-Tag action: Sonic charges Eggman into a massive fireball that can be used to attack G-merl.
+Tag Action: Sonic charges Eggman into a massive fireball that can be used to attack Gemerl.
 The longer the button is held, the more powerful the attack.
-This does not damage G-merl, but must be done to make him vulnerable.
+This does not damage Gemerl, but must be done to make him vulnerable.